Advertiser Login

-The qualification you will need to get started as a climbing instructor is the Mountain Leader Training Single Pitch Award.
-This is the one almost all employers will be asking for.
-This award allows you to supervise groups on single pitch crags and indoor walls.
-To qualify for the award you will need to demonstrate knowledge of climbing venues and rope management.
-You will also need to show you can control groups, and undertake emergency procedures.
+To qualify for the basic awards you will need to demonstrate knowledge of climbing venues and rope management.
+You will also need to show you can manage groups, teach climbing skills and undertake emergency procedures.
 The course itself usually lasts a couple of days and you will learn a great deal from it.
-There is more information about the course, and other climbing courses offered here: mlte.org and here: mltuk.org.
 You should also make sure your first aid certificate is up to date, as you will need this as part of the course assessment.

 So once you are qualified to teach, what can you expect from a climbing instructor job?
 The main job requirements are going to mirror the information you learnt during the Single Pitch Award, namely being able to provide direct instruction to groups on various aspects of climbing.
 You’ll be responsible for the health and safety of the people you are teaching.
 There will probably also be some paperwork involved.